Digital and Computational St (DCS)

 DCS 2331 (b, MCSR) The Nature of Data: Introduction to Environmental Analysis

-Examines emerging digital techniques in environmental management and analysis within government, academic and media sectors.
-Examines social science methods used in environmental inquiry including text analysis, spatial analysis, and social network analysis.
+Examines emerging digital techniques in environmental management and analysis within government, academic, and media sectors.
+Provides an overview of social science methods including analysis of qualitative data, text analysis, spatial analysis, survey design and analysis, and social network analysis.
 Topics include collaborative resource management, leveraging the power of social networks, spatial analysis, social-ecological system management, the role of volunteered information and citizen science, and expanding capacities for adaptation and resilience.
-Labs as part of class time provide students exposure to standard software programs used in social science research including NVivo, ArcGIS, and Gephi and introduce the basics of R as a programming language for text analysis, spatial analysis, geotagging, and crowdsourcing.
+Labs as part of class time provide students exposure to standard software programs used in social science research, including NVivo, ArcGIS, and Gephi and introduce the basics of R as a programming language for text analysis, and spatial analysis.
 (Same as: ENVS 2331)

 Prerequisites: ENVS 1101 or DCS 1000 - 2969.